abahmanem/near-node-setup-shardnet/challenge-7/README.md

  You can also add filter to the online chart

-  ** Thougnts on STAKE_DISTRIBUTION_DECENTRALIZATION chart:
+  ## Thoughts on STAKE_DISTRIBUTION_DECENTRALIZATION chart:

-    - This chart show that one of the trilema that the POS blockchain tries to solve : Decentralization, a few nodes have more than 60% of the total stake.
+    - This chart shows that one of the trilema that the POS blockchain tries to solve is broken: Decentralization, a few nodes have more than 60% of the total stake.

     If they go offline at the same time, the network may broke.